Coal Mining Accident Attorneys

 - Improper use and deployment of mining explosives

-- Failure to maintain integrity of the mining shaft
+- Failure to maintain the integrity of the mining shaft

 - Damage by malfunctioning or poorly operated equipment